Who runs Noor Ul Islam Primary School?

 What is the curriculum like?

-We aim to teach most aspect of the National Curriculum.
-Some aspects are omitted however as they are contrary to Islamic teachings.
-We also teach Islamic Studies and Arabic every day.
+We aim to teach the National Curriculum.
+We also teach Islamic Studies, Quran and Arabic throughout the week.

 I am interested in sending my child to the school.
 What should I do?